 Remember that bots can’t do everything, nor should you try to put bots everywhere without thinking about what benefit they will have.
 Focus is key to success.
 If your overall goal is improving customer experience, then focus your automation on that first, before investing the time and money to implement bots in other areas.

 We hope this guide has helped you to understand the importance and the benefit of robotic process automation in transforming your business into the digital space.
-You can and should be using bots to automate much of the day-to-day operations of your business to improve performance, efficiency, and reduce costs.
+You can and should be using bots to automate much of the day-to-day operations of your business to improve performance, efficiency, and cost savings.

 The key with all of it is to be deliberate and consistent with your growth and implementation of both your digital transformation and your robotic processes.
 Trying to do too much too fast will only result in complications.
 Always get the help you need when moving from manual to digital and seek out proper IT support and assistance.